rish987/trackswitch-manuform/README.md

 #### Printing

 I highly, highly recommend having an [Octoprint](https://octoprint.org/) setup with a camera for this.
-If you use the 0.6mm nozzle as recommended above the print should take no more than 12 hours.
+If you use the 0.6mm nozzle as recommended above the print should take 13-15 hours.
 You should start the print early in the morning (as soon as you wake up).
 It's probably a good idea to smear your buildplate with glue before printing to help prevent any bed adhesion problems.
 Unless you have good safety precautions [like thermal fuses](https://www.youtube.com/watch?v=tTJfASOHojo)